 England’s Heathen Deity plays straightforward black metal inspired by the genre’s giants like Darkthrone, Satyricon, Mayhem and Gorgoroth.
 Consisting of two men going by the names Azrael and Dagon (no, not that one, chill out), the band has played events like Britian’s Blackwood Gathering and built a name for itself as a rock-solid, no frills black metal band.
 You don’t need to reinvent the wheel when the one you already have rolls over everything in its path.

 Pure is a very fitting name for this Swiss black metal band, as the music is pure in its unrelenting ferocity.
 Don’t get the wrong idea, however, Pure isn’t yet another band trying to re-record Fallen Angel of Doom while moving the sonic chess pieces around.
 No, Pure channels it’s oppressive rage through melodic riffs and a massive atmosphere.
-It’s no wonder the band was able to team up with Horna for a re-recording of a few tracks for this year’s excellent split.

 I hope you like castles, ghosts and vampires!
 Cause this band sure does!
 Also, I hope you like dynamic song structures and memorable riffs, cause there’s plenty of that to be found here as well.
 I really like the production on Flying Above Ancient Ruins as well, as it has that enveloping and entrancing character that still retains a fist-pumping character that recalls black metal’s first wave.
 Hit play on the song below and scroll to around 4:20 to see what I mean.
 (I mean, listen to the whole song too, of course.)